 - Law and ethics in data science

-Most graduate data science programs also require students to complete a graduate internship, in which the student is placed into a real-life work experience in data science.
+Most graduate data science programs also require students to complete a graduate internship, in which the student is placed with a company in the field, which is something that often leads to long term employment.
 Prospective employers and professors assess students’ competencies in the internship, and students also get the chance to network with fellow students and potential employers.

 Another networking opportunity may be presented through an immersion experience.
 Although not all graduate data science programs require one, this experience allows students to work in a group setting on a case study, collaborating with fellow students and using innovative skills to solve problems together.
 Again, professors and potential employers will evaluate students’ performance in these settings.